denisa/clq/DEVELOP.md

 A succesful push to main builds and publishes the _latest_ docker image on Docker Hub.

-The GitHub Action attaches binaries for unix, macos, and windows to the GitHub release as well as builds and publishes a docker image on dockerhub with the tagged version.
+The GitHub Action attaches binaries for unix, macos, and windows to the GitHub release as well as builds and publishes docker images to dockerhub with the tagged version.

 ## Local Build
 Run `make` to perform all the tests.